 In addition to the hearing tests, the audiologist or ENT, or another medical doctor, must examine your ears and write up an "otologic exam report" with a description of your external ear canals and tympanic membranes, along with any middle ear abnormalities.

-If the SSA suspects your hearing is not as bad as your pure tone audiometry tests indicate, the agency could send you to an audiologist for auditory evoked response testing (which measures brainwave responses to tones).
+If the SSA suspects your hearing isn't as bad as your pure tone audiometry tests indicate, the agency could send you to an audiologist for auditory evoked response testing (which measures brainwave responses to tones).
 The SSA might send you for additional testing if your bone conduction test results are inconsistent with your pure-tone test results.

 If you have cochlear implants in one or both ears, the SSA uses a different listing to determine disability, listing 2.11.
 Social Security will automatically grant you disability benefits for one year after the cochlear implantation (whether or not your hearing improves within 12 months).